XmHongBIT/MRI-GNP/README.md

 Adult-type diffuse glioma requires integrated histological and molecular characterization for diagnosis, grading, and treatment planning.
 MRI-GNP is built around the idea that routine preoperative MRI can support this process through a unified deep learning model rather than a collection of isolated single-marker predictors.

-In the accompanying manuscript, MRI-GNP was developed and evaluated on a large multicenter cohort comprising 35,500 MR images from 8,875 patients across 22 datasets in three countries.
+MRI-GNP was developed and evaluated on a large multicenter cohort comprising 35,500 MR images from 8,875 patients across 22 datasets in three countries.
 The study focuses on predicting multiple neuropathology-related targets from MRI, including tasks such as IDH mutation, 1p/19q codeletion, CDKN2A/B homozygous deletion, +7/-10 alteration, TERT promoter mutation, EGFR amplification, ATRX mutation, TP53 mutation, MGMT promoter methylation, Ki-67 expression, and WHO-related grading tasks.

 ## Repository Layout